I served from 2014 - 2018 as a School Trustee on the Toronto District School Board, and I am very proud of my

 Fighting to eliminate staffing inequities

 As the Chair of the TDSB Budget Committee in 2016, I worked with staff to eliminate the structural deficit the board had faced each year by reducing central discretionary budgets for all Superintendents.
 In 2018, the budget was already balanced and no cuts were required.

-In October 2017 and November 2018, I fought to keep marijuana away from our schools by creating motions which requested the City of Toronto and Provincial Government to immediately include the TDSB in discussions on locations for the sale of marijuana when it became legal in 2018.
+In 2017 and 2018, I fought to keep marijuana away from our schools by creating motions which requested the Municipal and Provincial Government to immediately include the TDSB in discussions on locations for the sale of marijuana when it became legal in 2018.

 When I began the role of School Trustee, the TDSB had a backlog of repairs urgently needed of $3.3 Billion.
 Through holding ward forums, working with stakeholders like Fix Our Schools, getting media coverage and working behind the scenes lobbying the provincial government, new funding was provided for the 15/16 to 17/18 school years allowing the board to complete many repairs such as repairing the roofs at each school in my community in 2015 and 2016.

 In 2014 while campaigning for election, I heard of the need for better access to French programs.
 I promised to improve access to French programming and increased the number of programs in our community from 7 schools to 11.

-Since 2014, I held thirty-two Ward Forums - more than any other Trustee.
+As Trustee, I held thirty-two Ward Forums over four years - more than any other Trustee.
 I gave each elementary school the opportunity to host at least one Ward Forum and always allowed any question on any topic.

-In 2014 Georges Vanier was struggling with low enrolment and just 647 students.
-I began a new STEM+ program at Georges Vanier in 2017.
+In 2014 one of my high schools was struggling with low enrolment and just 647 students.
+I began a new STEM+ program in 2017.
 It offers enriched math, enriched science, and enriched technology.
-The enrolment at Georges Vanier has increased to more than 900 students.
+The enrolment has since increased to more than 900 students.